 Each trend object has three fields:

 name: the human-readable label of the trending topic.
 Display this in your UI.query: the URL-encoded search string.
-Pass it directly to the Sorsa search endpoint to retrieve actual posts about the trend.url: a direct link to the X search results page.
-Useful for embedding clickable references in dashboards or alerts.
+Pass it to the search endpoint to retrieve the actual posts behind the trend.url: a direct link to the X search results page, useful for clickable references in dashboards or alerts.

 WOEID Reference: Top Countries and Cities